 |Endowment payout and other investment income||47%||$704,837|

 The Priorities Committee is a committee of the Council of the Princeton University Community and is advisory to the University president.
 Every year since 1974, the committee has made recommendations regarding the subsequent year’s operating budget.
 The provost chairs the committee, which also includes the dean of the faculty, the executive vice president, the treasurer, six faculty members, four undergraduates, two graduate students and one member from one of the other groups represented on the council.
 In addition, the vice provost for academic programs and the budget director and associate provost for finance meet with the committee.

-Princeton’s endowment is the fourth largest in the country, with a value of $16.8 billion as of March 31, 2012.
-(Harvard University, Yale University and the University of Texas System had larger endowments as of June 30, 2011.)
-The endowment is invested mostly through funds managed externally in a diversified group of assets, including domestic and international stocks and bonds, independent return, private equity, venture capital, real estate, and other assets not traded on organized trading markets.
+Princeton’s endowment is the fifth-largest in the country, with a value of $17.9 billion as of March 31, 2013.
+(Harvard University, Yale University, Stanford University and the University of Texas System had larger endowments as of June 30, 2012.)
+The endowment is invested mostly through funds managed externally in a diversified group of assets, including domestic and international stocks and bonds, independent return funds, private equity, venture capital, real estate, and other assets not traded on organized trading markets.

 Princeton’s portfolio has historically experienced solid returns.
-The total return on Princeton’s endowment — defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation” — is estimated to be 12 percent per year over the 25-year period ending June 30, 2012.
+The total return on Princeton’s endowment — defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation” — is estimated to be over 12 percent per year over the 25-year period ending June 30, 2013.

 Giving to Princeton

 Gifts from undergraduate and graduate alumni, parents and friends are vital to sustaining Princeton’s historic mission and keeping the University at the forefront of higher education.
 The generosity of Prince-tonians of all ages and from every part of the world supports excellence in teaching, innovation in research and advancement of the University’s long traditions of service.